finbourne/configuration-sdk-java/sdk/docs/ConfigurationSetsApi.md

         String key = "key_example"; // String | The key that identifies a configuration item String userId = "userId_example"; // String | Feature that allows Administrators to administer personal settings (but never reveal the value of secrets) of a specific user. try {
+            // uncomment the below to set overrides at the request level
+            // apiInstance.deleteConfigurationItem(type, scope, code, key, userId).execute(opts);

             apiInstance.deleteConfigurationItem(type, scope, code, key, userId).execute();
         } catch (ApiException e) {
             System.err.println("Exception when calling ConfigurationSetsApi#deleteConfigurationItem");